Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: Bounds on interbrane distance and brane energy scale against neutron-hidden neutron coupling

-In Fig. 2, the limits of the coupling constant $g$ are shown against interbrane distance $d$ in a 5D bulk for various energy scales $M_B$ of the branes including GUT and Planck energy scales.
-Values greater than $200$ peV (i.e. $10^{-3}$ m$ ^{-1}$) are excluded with confidence from experimental data \cite{npm}.
-For interbrane distances greater than $0.5$ fm, neutron exchange is supposed to be precluded ($g=0$) by the model (see section \ref{fp}).
-Regarding the green domains in Fig. 2, it is noteworthy that the coupling constant $g$ gets values ranging between $2$ and $200$ peV -- i.e. $10^{-3}<g<10^{-5}$ m$^{-1}$ -- compatible with the observation of neutron disappearance/reappearance in the next coming experiments \cite{npm,npmth}.
+Figure 2 shows bounds on the interbrane distance $d$ in a 5D bulk, and on the brane energy scale $M_B$, against the coupling constant $g$.
+The $M_B$ scale includes GUT and Planck energies.
+Values greater than $200$ peV (i.e. $ 10^{-3}$ m$^{-1}$) are excluded with confidence from experimental data \cite {npm}.
+For interbrane distances greater than $0.5$ fm, neutron exchange is supposed to be precluded ($g=0$) by the model (see section \ref{fp}), in agreement with the exponential decay of $g$ (see Eq. (\ref{g})) as $m^{-1} \approx 0.58$ fm.
+As a significant result, Fig. 2 shows that neutron disappearance/reappearance observation would imply a brane energy scale greater than the GUT scale.
+From Eq. (\ref{g}), assuming a Chung-Freese metric, the ratio $R$ of the warp factors should not exceed $20$ to stay in the correct energy scale domain.
+Regarding now the green domains in Fig. 2, it is noteworthy that the coupling constant $g$ gets values ranging between $ 2$ and $200$ peV -- i.e. $10^{-3}<g<10^{-5}$ m$^{-1}$ -- compatible with the observation of neutron disappearance/reappearance in the next coming experiments \cite{npm,npmth}.
 If one doubts of a fine tuning of the interbrane distance around $1/m$, and if one assumes that neutron swapping can occur (i.e. $d$ is lower than $0.5$ fm), then short interbrane distances should prevail leading to: $g\sim $ $m^{2}/M_{B}\approx 2.4 \times 10^{-4}$ m $^{-1}$ $\approx 50$ peV at the (reduced) Planck scale.
-Such a value of $g$ is very promising for next coming experiments \cite{npm}.
-As a significant result, Fig. 2 shows that neutron disappearance/reappearance would imply a brane energy scale greater than the GUT scale.
-Finally, note that, assuming a Chung-Freese metric, the ratio $R$ of the warp factors should not exceed $20$ to stay in the correct energy scale domain.
+Such a value of $g$ is very promising for next coming experiments \cite{murmur}.